-Midwifery services are considered a covered service with your health savings account as long as the state has midwifery licensure.
-If there is ever an audit of your health saving account use, you will have to explain why a non-licensed health care provider was paid from this account.
-It needs to be for medical care by a provider that is licensed to practice in that state for services being rendered.
+Midwifery services are covered by your health savings account as long as the state has midwifery licensure.
+If there is ever an audit of your health savings account use, you will have to explain why a non-licensed health care provider was paid from this account.
+It needs to be for medical care by a provider that is licensed to practice in that state for services to be rendered.

-It is the only tool I have found that is tax free in and out for any medical care or supply you desire.
+It is the only tool I have found that is tax-free in and out for any medical care or supply you desire.
 This is a great tool for families struggling to find ways to pay for midwives.
-It is great way to keep your income level down and avoid paying taxes.
-It is another way to invest and plan for long term wealth (can use your HSA funds to invest versus using a saving account to leave them in to grow at 0% interest).
+It is a great way to keep your income level down and avoid paying taxes.
+It is another way to invest and plan for long-term wealth (you can use your HSA funds to invest versus using a savings account to leave them in to grow at 0% interest).
 The possibilities are limitless.
-I have been introduced to an amazing resources that breaks down what is a health qualified expense under HSA.
+I have been introduced to an amazing resource that breaks down a health-qualified expense under HSA.

 List of all HSA Qualified Expenses

 What is going to be your most expensive expense in retirement?
 MEDICAL BILLS!!!
-Why not put some of your money into a retirement account like a 401(k) pre-taxed account, some of your money into a ROTH post-taxed account that grows forever with no more taxes, and health savings account that builds are your retirement medical fund.
+Why not put some of your money into a retirement account like a 401(k) pre-taxed account, some of your money into a ROTH post-taxed account that grows forever with no more taxes, and a health savings account that builds your retirement medical fund?
 Many young families will tell me we rarely see a doctor and this account isn’t needed for us.
-I say this the most important time to have this account.
-It can be grown over a long period of time and invested properly to give you hundreds of thousands of dollars in tax free funds for medical bills in the future.
+I say this is the most important time to have this account.
+It can be grown over a long period of time and invested properly to give you hundreds of thousands of dollars in tax-free funds for medical bills in the future.
 Who wouldn’t want an account like that?